siderolabs/talos/website/content/v1.1/talos-guides/install/cloud-platforms/upcloud.md

 password: your_upcloud_password
 ```

-To use the UpCloud packer plugin, you need to also export these credentials your
+To use the UpCloud packer plugin, you need to also export these credentials to your
 environment variables, by e.g. putting the following in your `.bashrc` or `.zshrc`

 ```